-Guido Carrillo: Southampton sign Monaco striker for reported £19m
+Guido Carrillo: Southampton sign Monaco striker in £19m deal

 - From the section Southampton

-Southampton have signed striker Guido Carrillo from Monaco on a deal until 2021.
+Southampton have signed striker Guido Carrillo from Monaco in a club-record £19m deal.

-The 26-year-old Argentine made 22 appearances for the French side this season and joins Saints for a reported fee of £19m.
+The 26-year-old Argentine, who scored five goals in 22 appearances for the French side this season, has signed a contract until 2021 at St Mary's.

 "I'm very happy.
 It's a great feeling to be a part of this club," he said.

-The deal reunites Carrillo with Southampton boss Mauricio Pellegrino, after previously working with him at Estudiantes in Argentina.
+The deal reunites Carrillo with Southampton boss Mauricio Pellegrino, after previously working with him at Argentine club Estudiantes.

 "Lots of things attracted me," Carrillo added.
 "I know Southampton from watching the Premier League from when I was small, I've always regarded it as the most important league in the world."

-Carrillo scored 20 goals for Monaco after signing from boyhood club Estudiantes in 2015 and helped the club to the Ligue 1 title last season.
+Carrillo scored 20 goals for Monaco after signing from Estudiantes in 2015 and helped the club to the Ligue 1 title last season.

 Pellegrino had been expected to reinvest the windfall from Virgil van Dijk's £75m move to Liverpool and made adding a striker a priority, with top scorer Charlie Austin injured and both Shane Long and Manolo Gabbiadini struggling for goals.